nerudaj/gimp-pixel-art-utils/README.md

 Animations are played in reverse, to maintain consistent behaviour with GIF exports in Gimp.
 That means that first layer withing your layer group (=animation clip) is the last frame of the animation.

 ![Preview animations](docs/animation_preview.gif)

+# spritesheetize

+> NOTE: Keep in mind that this plugin toggles all of your layers visible, so it can perform the export.